kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 The hard stuff like Anti-Corruption Layers, Aggregates, Events, Commands, Repositories are just implementation details, and not every project needs them.
 Surprisingly this usually comes to mind when people think of DDD!

-The three essential aspects of DDD are easy to learn and, and they bring the most value:
+The three essential aspects of DDD: the Ubiquitous Language, the Bounded Context and the Domain Model are easy to learn.
+They also bring the most value!

-- The Ubiquitous language
-- The Bounded Context
-- The Domain Model

 These principles enable technologists to build a bridge with domain experts and delegate some tech decisions to business people.

 ## The business differentiators